daronphang/coding_resources/javascript/react/states/context_api.md

 ### useContext:
 React Hook that allows us to manage state data inside functional components.
 Provides cleaner code than Consumer component.

-### Limitations:
-- Not optimized for high frequency changes i.e. many changes per second.
-- Should not be used to replace ALL communications via props.

 ```javascript